chrisnoonan98675/site/xl-deploy/how-to/create-a-provisioning-package.markdown

 ## Step 5 Add a template as a bound template

-For XL Deploy to resolve a template and create a CI based on it, you must assign the template as a *bound template* on either:
+For XL Deploy to resolve a template and create a CI based on it, you must add the template as a *bound template* on a provisioning package (`udm.ProvisioningPackage`).
+You can use [*contextual placeholders*](/xl-deploy/how-to/use-provisioning-outputs.html) in the properties of templates.

-* A provisioning package (`udm.ProvisioningPackage`) or
-* A provisionable (such as `aws.ec2.InstanceSpec`)

-An important difference is that you cannot use [*contextual placeholders*](/xl-deploy/how-to/use-provisioning-outputs.html) in the properties of a template that is assigned to a provisioning package.

-If you specify a template as a *host template* on a provider CI (such as `aws.ec2.Cloud`), XL Deploy will resolve the template but will not create a CI based on it.
-You can use contextual placeholders for this.

 ### Storing generated CIs

-CIs that are generated from bound templates are saved in the directory that you specify in the **Directory Path** property of the target environment; for example, `Cloud/EC2`.
+CIs that are generated from bound templates are saved in the directory that you specify in the **Directory Path** property of the target environment; for example, `Cloud/EC2/Testing`.

 **Important:** The directory must already exist under **Infrastructure**.